syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Context-Menu.md

 # Context Menu

-The **Context menu** in TreeGrid control is used to manipulate (add, edit and delete) the tree grid rows.
+The **Context menu** in TreeGrid control is used to manipulate (add, edit and delete) the TreeGrid rows.
 In TreeGrid, context menu can be enabled with `ContextMenuSettings` property.
 The `ContextMenuSettings` property contains two inner properties `ShowContextMenu` and `ContextMenuItems`.

 The `ShowContextMenu` property is used to **enable or disable** the context menu, default value for this property is `false`.